All Products

 FreeBSD 13.0

-• When you create an ECS instance, you can only select an SSH key pair as the login credential.
-Password authentication is not supported.
+• When you create an ECS instance, you can only use a key pair as the login credential.
+You cannot set a password.

-• After the ECS instance is created, the SSH key pair cannot be changed.
+• After the ECS instance is created, the key pair cannot be changed.

-FreeBSD 11 and 12 require kernel patches to run on ECS instances of fifth-generation or later instance families.
+FreeBSD 11 and 12 require kernel patches to run on fifth-generation or later instance families.
 Without these patches, the operating system cannot start.
-The public images for FreeBSD provided by Alibaba Cloud include these patches and support these instance families.
-You can check the instance family generation by calling the DescribeInstanceTypeFamilies API operation and checking the Generation parameter.
+The public images for FreeBSD on Alibaba Cloud include these patches and support fifth-generation and later instances.
+You can query the instance family generation by calling the DescribeInstanceTypeFamilies API operation and checking the Generation parameter.

 The operating system may fail to start in the following scenarios.
-To prevent or resolve this issue, you can apply a patch to the FreeBSD kernel source code and compile the kernel.
+To avoid or resolve this issue, you can patch and compile the FreeBSD kernel source code.

 Note

-You can use freebsd-update to upgrade to a FreeBSD 13 release.
-For details, see Upgrade FreeBSD across major releases.
+You can use freebsd-update to upgrade the system to a FreeBSD 13 version.
+For details, see Upgrade FreeBSD across major versions.

-This example shows how to patch and compile the kernel using the FreeBSD 12.4 source code.
+This example shows how to patch and compile the kernel by using FreeBSD 12.4 source code.

-1. Download and decompress the FreeBSD kernel source code.
+1. Download and extract the FreeBSD kernel source code.

 wget https://mirrors.aliyun.com/freebsd/releases/amd64/12.4-RELEASE/src.txz -O /src.txz